kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ## Asynchronous Communication

-In an asynchronous request, Kuzzle server will receive a request over one channel, process it, and trigger a response over another channel.
+In an asynchronous request, Kuzzle Backend will receive a request over one channel, process it, and trigger a response over another channel.
 In order to receive the response, the Client application must subscribe to the channel.
 Because two separate channels are used, the request and response do not need to be made by the same client nor do they need to be made sequentially.

 This form of communication is generally referred to as publish/subscribe, because on the one side a client is **subscribing** to a channel and on the other side a client is **publishing** to a channel.